 The Outdoor Education Instructor position at High Trails is a demanding and rewarding seasonal work experience that revolves around responsibilities in three main areas: the Discovery Group, The Cabin, and Evening Programs.

-Each Staff member is assigned to lead and facilitate cabin life for students during their stay at High Trails.
+Each instructor is assigned to lead and facilitate cabin life for students during their stay at High Trails.
 Cabins are comprised of two cabins-sides, each with 8-10 students and 2 high school counselors, and are gender-specific.
 One or two teachers also live in a separate room in the cabin, and are involved with the cabin group throughout the day.
-High Trails Staff members lead their cabin groups on morning hikes prior to breakfast, and spend time with the students in the cabin in the evenings to close out the day.
-While in the cabin, Staff will build community within the group and stay available to help with whatever issues arise.
+High Trails instructors lead their cabin groups on morning hikes prior to breakfast, and spend time with the students in the cabin in the evenings to close out the day.
+While in the cabin, instructors will build community within the group and stay available to help with whatever issues arise.

-During the week, Staff members will lead an Evening Program after dinner each night.
-At the Interbarn, Staff members, with the help of high school counselors, teach students about a variety of topics utilizing our hands-on interpretive learning stations.
+During the week, instructors will lead an Evening Program after dinner each night.
+At the Interbarn, instructors, with the help of high school counselors, teach students about a variety of topics utilizing our hands-on interpretive learning stations.
 The Folk Dance, filled with fun, costumes, and story-dances, is a chance for students to enjoy themselves at the end of the day.
 Dances are taught and led by the High Trails Staff, and provide a chance to showcase creativity and hilarity.

 -Enjoyment of the natural world and the outdoors.

 -Ability to communicate with students, adults, and other Staff members.

 -Flexibility and adaptability to a variety of schedules and tasks.

 -Commitment to being a contributing member of the educational community.

 Spring: Late March to mid-May